LorenzaDA/Modifiable_factors_Depression_Prevention_Youth_TTE-Gformula/README.md

 **GUIDE TO THE REPOSITORY**

 Scripts are organized by study (ABCD and GenR).
 Within each folder, please follow the scripts in numerical order.
 **These scripts are LICENCED.
-Should you use them for your research, please CITE our work at [DOI]** **For any questions, please contact ldallaglio@mgh.harvard.edu**
+Should you use them for your research, please CITE our work at https://doi.org/10.1037/ccp0000912**
+**For any questions, please contact ldallaglio@mgh.harvard.edu**